cessen/tenthash/docs/design_rationale.md

 This wouldn't be necessary if we used the entire state as the digest.
 But since TentHash truncates the state to 160 bits, full diffusion ensures that there is no bias in the final digest.
 It also has the nice benefit that client code can further truncate the digest as much as they want.

 (Aside: strictly speaking, the *input data* itself is already fully diffused after just the first finalization mixing call.
-But to ensure the message length is also fully diffused, two calls are necessary.)
+But to ensure that the incorporated message length is also fully diffused, two calls are necessary.)

 Note that it only takes 9 rounds of mixing to fully diffuse the hash state, whereas two mix calls does 14 rounds (7 rounds for each call).
 Therefore a little performance is left on the table by making two calls.
 However, this is only done during finalization, and therefore this is small constant overhead, completely independent of the length of the input.
 Moreover, this approach allows implementations to have just a single, simple mix function with no tweak parameters.
 Given TentHash's goal of simplicity, this seemed like an appropriate tradeoff.

 ## Q&A

-The above sections have broadly covered the rationale behind TentHash's design.
-This section answers related questions that people might have.
+The above sections have broadly covered the rationale behind TentHash's design, with a focus on TentHash's quality.
+This section answers other questions that people might have.

 ### Q. Why is TentHash slower than some other non-cryptographic hashes?

-One reason is that TentHash is conservative in its design with respect to hash quality and collision resistance.
+One reason is that TentHash is conservative in its design with respect to hash quality.
 Many other hashes, whether intentionally or unintentionally, make potential concessions on hash quality in favor of speed.
-Some of those concessions *may* be okay, but they also may negatively impact collision resistance.
+Some of those concessions *may* be okay, but they also may negatively impact robustness against collisions.
 It's unfortunately not feasible to directly test that empirically at the digest sizes in question, so TentHash chooses not to take that risk, which makes it slower.

 Another factor is TentHash's choice to be simple and easily portable.
-Many hashes (e.g. xxHash and its variants) are designed to maximally exploit SIMD processing, and others use special AES or CRC hardware instructions.
+Many hashes are designed to maximally exploit SIMD processing, and others use special AES or CRC hardware instructions.
 This is a fine design choice, and certainly helps them be fast on modern hardware.
 But it's at the expense of complexity and/or easy portability.

 In other words, TentHash prioritizes quality and simplicity over maximum possible performance, whereas other hashes often prioritize performance over either quality or simplicity (or sometimes both).
 TentHash still cares about performance, of course.
 Just not as the *top* priority.